Ezuharad/Ezuharad/README.md

-### About Me
+About Me
+---
 I am currently studying computer science at Miami University of Ohio.
 Although my past experience had a chemistry focus, I realized after working with artificial intelligence and predictive chemical models that I wanted to pursue a degree in computing.
+## Current work
-I am currently working on research in secure coding using artificial intelligence.
+My immediate research focus is on secure coding using artificial intelligence.
+Additionally, I am trying to learn more about the rust programming language over this winter.

+Contact
+---
+- Email chiaccsa@miamioh.edu.